A fractional Laplacian problem with mixed singular nonlinearities and nonregular data: Some relaxation assumptions on a datum to prove the existence of solutions

 Let $K$ be a compact subset of $\Omega$.
 The $(s,2)$-capacity of the compact set $K$ defines as follows:

 where $\chi_K$ represents the characteristic function of $K$.
 The above definition of capacity extends naturally to all Borel subsets of $\Omega$ by the regularity.

-The following proposition illuminates our discussion of the relaxation theorem that will come later in Theorem \ref{Relaxation-Theorem}. \begin{proposition} Let $\nu$ be a non-negative Radon measure concentrated on a Borel set $E$ of zero $(s,2)$-capacity, and let $g_n$ be a sequence of non-negative $L^{\infty}(\Omega)$ functions that converges to $\nu$ in the narrow topology of measures.
+The following proposition illuminates our discussion of the relaxation theorem that will come later in Theorem \ref{Relaxation-Theorem}.
+See \cite{MR2989693} for a similar result in the case of the $p$-Laplacian operator with Hardy potential. \begin{proposition} Let $\nu$ be a non-negative Radon measure concentrated on a Borel set $E$ of zero $(s,2)$-capacity, and let $g_n$ be a sequence of non-negative $L^{\infty}(\Omega)$ functions that converges to $\nu$ in the narrow topology of measures.
 Let $u_n$ be the solution to

 \begin{enumerate}[leftmargin=*, label=(\roman*)] \item If $ \gamma = 1$, then $u_n$ converges weakly to zero in $X_0^s(\Omega)$. \item If $ \gamma > 1$, then $u_n^{\frac{\gamma+1}{2}}$ converges weakly to zero in $X_0^s(\Omega)$. \end{enumerate} \end{proposition}